Privacy

 That includes the book itself, your address, and any contact details you provided.
 After that window there is no way for us to find your order - by design.

-The exception is the accounting record we are legally required to keep for HMRC: the order ID, the date, the amount, and the Stripe reference for the transaction.
+The exception is the accounting record we are legally required to keep for HMRC: the order ID, the date, the amount, and the payment reference for the transaction.
 That is the entire accounting record.
 It does not include your name, address, or anything you wrote in the book.

 Who else sees your data